avchrisr/amazon-product-alert-app-service/README.md

 **Pre-requisite**

-Requires an Amazon account
+Requires an AWS account

 ## Initialization Steps

 1. Modify `_data/items.json` with the name and url of products you want to watch
-2. Create a .env file with the following properties
+2. Create a `config/.env` file with the following properties.
+Example values shown below:

 ```
 NODE_ENV=development